KulunuOS/Webstore_test_plan/README.md

 - 2.2.2 Why do we test this scenario
 - 2.2.4 How to test test this
 - 2.2.5 Associated libraries, chosen libraries , prioritization method for selecting
+    1. countBy.js
+    2. toString.js
+    3. words.js
+    4. map.js

 ### Scenario 3

 - 2.3.1 Explanation + UML/Diagram

+    1. A Food producer logs in to portal
+    2. Search for the relevant category
+    3. Apllication presents the interface to enter item
+    4. Producer enters details about item
+    5. Application checks the details and store necessasities
+    6. Producer meets the requirements and submits
+    7. Application saves the data and sends necessary information to sales/producer via emails

 - 2.3.2 Why do we test this scenario
 - 2.3.4 How to test test this
 - 2.3.5 Associated libraries, chosen libraries , prioritization method for selecting
+    1. clamp.js
+    2. filter.js
+    3. slice.js

 ---
 ## 3.Tools